Fleckism/SecurityPlus/My notes.md

 # Next things to do!
-==Get rid of tags and use links!
-This way when I click on the link everything is on the same page.
-With tags I have to bounce from every page with that link==

-==Combine my notes and my questions==

-- change where default notes are stored
--
 # Making sense of my tags
 Is a #assessment  the same as a #F_detect  or #F_identify
 #F_detect : To discover or find by careful search.